Nesousx/masoopy-web/content/posts/2021-02-12-HTB-NetMon.md

 Enter-PSsession -ComputerName $target_ip -Authentication Negotiate -Credential pentest
 ```

-One we are in, we simply browse to the flag dir and display it :
+One we are in as `SYSTEM`, we simply browse to the flag dir and display it :

 ![NetMon Root Flag](/images/2021/02/NetMon_root_flag.png)